cheat/cheat/README.md

 pairs to the dictionary.

-Note that `cheat` supports subcommands, such that (for example) `git` and `git commit` may each be assigned their own cheat sheets.
+Note that `cheat` supports subcommands, such that (for example) `git` and `git commit` may each be assigned their own cheatsheets.

 After you've customized your cheatsheets, I urge you to track `.cheat` along with your [dotfiles][].